 Everyone who has a little bit of land typically has dreams of using that land to make some extra income.
-A big fancy home won’t help you financially, but the land that it sits on can!
+A big fancy home won’t typically help you financially, but the land that it sits on can!
 There are so many ways to make your own homestead income.
 You just have to figure out what would be best for you.

 Let’s talk about how to make that sometimes elusive homestead income!